Quantum Super-Resolution with Balanced Homodyne Detection in Low-Earth-Orbit: Analysis

 \section{Analysis}

-Consider two sources, $A_+$ and $A_-$, each emitting coherent laser beams to a remote receiver, $B$, from propagation distances $\ell_{+}$ and $\ell_{-}$, respectively, along the $z$-axis\footnote{Note, all distances are in meters.}. $A_+$ and $A_-$ are separated by vector $2\vec{d}$ along the $xy$ transverse plane denoted here with the subscripts $+$ and $-$ for their respective $\pm\vec{d}$ displacements.
-Our focus is on the scenario when $d<w_0$ (where $d=\lVert\vec{d}\rVert$), and to find whether a BHD setup can practically reach super-resolution, i.e. $d_{min}<d_{rayleigh}$.
-See \cref{fig:satellite-layout} for the system model.
+Consider two identical sources $A_+$ and $A_-$ (denoted together as $A_{\pm}$) that have a small separation represented by $2\vec{d}$ along the transverse $xy$-plane.
+Both sources emit identical laser beams to a remote receiver, $B$, from propagation distances $\ell_{\pm}$, respectively, along the $z$-axis.
+We want to estimate $\lvert\lvert\vec{d}\rvert\rvert$ (length of $\vec{d}$, henceforth simply denoted as $d$) when $d<w_0$ using a BHD setup with a shaped LO.
+Further, we want to ascertain practical scenarios in which super-resolution (i.e. $d_{min}<d_{rayleigh}$) is achievable.
+See \cref{fig:satellite-layout} for the system diagram.
+Note, although we consider two sources, the case of just one source is also readily covered by this analysis via some simple adjustments.

-The key assumptions made throughout this analysis are as follows: $A_+$ and $A_-$ transmit coherent Gaussian beams with spatial profile in the $\text{HG}_{0,0}$ mode; the separation distance between $A_+$ and $A_-$, $2d$, is entirely along the $x$-axis within the $xy$ transverse plane; $A_+$, $A_-$ and $B$ do not undergo relative motion during measurement; all three satellites are temporally synchronized and have lasers with the same wavelength $\lambda$; and the centroid angle (between $A_+$ and $A_-$ as viewed from $B$) is initially known \emph{a priori} at $B$\footnote{From \cref{sec:centroid} onward we remove this known-centroid assumption.}.
+The key assumptions made throughout are as follows: $A_{\pm}$ transmit temporally coherent Gaussian beams with spatial profile in the $\text{HG}_{0,0}$ mode\footnote{Also denoted as the transverse electromagnetic modes $\text{TEM}_{nm}$.}; the separation distance between $A_{\pm}$, $2d$, is entirely along the $x$-axis on the $xy$ transverse plane; $A_{\pm}$ and $B$ do not undergo relative motion during measurement; all three satellites are temporally synchronized and have lasers with the same wavelength $\lambda$; and the centroid angle (between $A_{\pm}$ as viewed from $B$) is known \emph{a priori} at $B$\footnote{From \cref{sec:centroid} onward we remove this centroid assumption.}.

-Note, in the example LEO satellite setup used, we assume that $\ell_{+}\approx\ell_{-}\equiv\ell$ and photon numbers in the beam $N_+=N_-\equiv N$ for simplicity.
-In a practical implementation, however, $A_+$ and $A_-$ would not be co-located in distance and can have different relative brightness.
-It is straightforward to adjust the analysis presented here to the general case.
-Note also, that we assume the signal and LO have negligible (relative) phase error.
-As such, we should consider our results as upper bounds on performance.
-The realm of small phase error can be achieved in many ways; for example, via the use of another beam (e.g. pilot symbols derived from the same laser) multiplexed in polarization with the signal and then appropriately processed at the receiver so that the phase-corrected form of the required higher-mode LO is obtained.